 What steps will you take to address the high cost and lack of availability of quality child care and preschool programs in our communities, especially for low-income children and English language learners?

-Our district needs to be open to offering our facilities to preschool providers so that there are more spaces for children in our district.
-I would advocate for state funding to allow school districts to expand TK programs to all 4 year olds.
+We should work with school districts to share facilities so that providers can offer programs where they have not been available.
+The city should seek grants to expand after school and preschool programs for low income neighborhoods.
+I will also continue to advocate for expanded state funding to allow school districts to expand TK programs to all 4 year olds.
 We are finding that students who participate in TK are better prepared when they start kindergarten, but we are currently only able to serve 25% of 4 year olds.
+Eventually the state should offer universal preschool.

 What steps will you take to improve inclusion and outcomes for children with special needs or with disabilities?

 One of the biggest challenges school districts face is hiring and retaining special education teachers and support staff.
-For some particularly hard to fill jobs, I support adding additional stipends to make it more attractive to take a job with our district.
-We must have a rigorous professional development program so that all staff are able to offer a positive learning environment for students with special needs.
-We should strive to mainstream students when possible, both to benefit them and so that other students learn the importance of everyone having an equal opportunity for success.
+For some particularly hard to fill jobs, I have supported adding additional stipends to make it more attractive to take a job with our district and have pushed for a rigorous professional development program so that all staff are able to offer a positive learning environment for students with special needs.
+City programs need to find ways to include students with special needs and disabilities.
+We should also make sure that all our programs are accessible and offer accommodations when they are needed.

 Much of the student achievement gap has been linked to the "opportunity gap" that low-income children and children of color experience, including lack of access to healthy food, preschool, tutors and enrichment activities.
 If elected, what steps will you take to address this issue?